grey-neutral/Anaesthesia/README.md

 #### calculate_max_dosage:
 This function calculates the maximum allowable dosage for the patient.
 The user is prompted to input the patient's body weight (in kilograms).
 The program validates the input to ensure it falls within the acceptable range (1–300 kg).
 Using the weight and the specific dosage limits for each anaesthesia type, it calculates the maximum dosage in milligrams and milliliters, providing results for each allowed anaesthesia type.

 Finally, the main function brings all of these components together, prompting the user to enter conditions, determining allowed anaesthesia types, and calculating dosages.
 If no anaesthesia is suitable, it informs the user appropriately.
-The programme is designed in a way that it only calculates
+The program is designed in a way that it only calculates

 ### test_project.py